 The Swedish automaker also has a semi-autonomous driving system called “Pilot Assist”, which is available on most of its vehicles and standard on the XC90 SUV and V90 wagon.

 So, do Volvos have good technology?
 Yes.
 As luxury vehicles, Volvo cars typically offer the latest tech, comfort, and convenience features; have very luxurious interiors; and feel premium through and through.

 Volvos are luxury vehicles, so new models are generally not affordable for the average person.
 However, they tend to offer more value for the money than cars from BMW, Mercedes-Benz, and other premium European brands.

 So, even if a BMW and Volvo have the same price, the Volvo will likely come with more standard features, sparing you from having to add as many options as on the BMW.

 Used Volvos are very attainable, however, as they tend to be very cheap.
-You have their below average reliability and high depreciation to thank for that.
+You have their below average reliability, high depreciation, and high maintenance costs to thank for that.